Skip to content

 • Ask your course instructor.
 They will decide if you can use Artificial Intelligence to help you complete any assignments.
 When you ask, be sure to explain exactly how you plan to use the service.
 The professor may restrict the use of Artificial Intelligence services much like how in some cases a professor may restrict certain sources like Wikipedia when completing research assignments or scientific calculators when completing certain math and science assignments.
 If you do use an Artificial Intelligence service, be sure to cite your work if you take statements from the service and plan to use them in your assignment submission.

 • As the course instructor you may restrict and use Artificial Intelligence as you deem fit based on the goals and objectives of your course.
 Artificial Intelligence is becoming exteremly intertwined with the technology we interact with every day so it may be difficult to completely eliminate its use by yourself and your students.
+Appalachian State University prepares students to be successful participants and leaders in our world.
+Whatever our personal stance and concerns with AI might be, we need to recognize that AI is now part of it.
+Therefore, we need to prepare stakeholders to work with AI in effective, responsible, ethical ways.
+As an extension of this, the whole Appstate community needs to cultivate AI literacy and develop policies and guidelines for its use.